 Meet The Staff

-As the Program Coordinator for CIEE's Social Sciences program, Jonathan is committed to ensuring that students who enroll in this program are afforded every opportunity to pursue their academic interests during their study abroad in the Netherlands.
+As the program coordinator for CIEE's Social Sciences program, Jonathan Key is committed to ensuring that students who enroll in this program are afforded every opportunity to pursue their academic interests during their study abroad in the Netherlands.
 From course selection to grade conversion, Jonathan is there to help students navigate the landscape and academic ethos of Dutch higher education.
-Jonathan came to this position after serving as the Resident Coordinator of CIEE's Groningen Study Center, where he ran the Urban Planning and Society semester program and the Society, Environment, Transportation and Space summer program.
+Jonathan came to this position after serving as the resident coordinator of CIEE's Study Center in Groningen, where he ran the Urban Planning and Society semester program and the Society, Environment, Transportation, and Space summer program.

 Born and raised in Belgium, Jonathan has been fascinated with the United States for as long as he can remember, and after being an exchange student in Oregon for a year after high school, he knew he wanted to spend the rest of his life in the orbit of the U.S. Without knowing it at the time, he took his first step on the road to becoming an Americophile when he watched his first episode of American TV as a toddler, and television has since then been closely bound up with his understanding of the U.S. He married the two during his undergraduate and graduate studies at the University of Groningen, graduating with a BA and MA degree in American Studies in which he focused principally on unpacking the changing representation of women on the small screen.

-Caroline brings her experience as a former CIEE student to her job as the Student Services Coordinator in the CIEE Amsterdam office.
+Caroline Rotenberg brings her experience as a former CIEE student to her job as the student services coordinator in the CIEE Amsterdam office.
 Born and raised in the States to a Dutch mother and an American father, her knowledge of and appreciation for both cultures were instilled from a young age and was only further instilled during her semester studying abroad in Amsterdam as a CIEE student in 2009.
 She received a bachelor’s degree in Political Science from Kenyon College and returned to Amsterdam for her master’s degree in Migration in Ethnic Studies at the University of Amsterdam.
 During her master’s degree, Caroline began working for CIEE where she has continued working after her graduation in 2013.

 Renée loves working with international students; seeing the excitement on arrival day and the comfort upon departure; She truly believe it’s a fascinating process how one makes a place his or her new home.

-Before she joined CIEE, Annabel received her Bachelor’s in Experience Marketing from the University of Applied Sciences in Haarlem and her Master’s degree in Eastern European Studies from the University of Amsterdam.
-She has worked with international students as a residence assistant, as an intern at the international office and as the National Representative of the Netherlands in the International Student Network.
+Before she joined CIEE, Annabel received her bachelor’s degree in Experience Marketing from the University of Applied Sciences in Haarlem and her master’s degree in Eastern European Studies from the University of Amsterdam.
+She has worked with international students as a residence assistant, as an intern at the international office, and as the National Representative of the Netherlands in the International Student Network.

 Cato van Hees

-Cato is the Program Coordinator for Business & Culture Programs in CIEE Amsterdam office.
+Cato is the program coordinator for the Business and Culture Program In Amsterdam.
 After high school Cato took part in two language courses abroad, which inspired her to study in an international environment and learn more about foreign cultures.
-Consequently, she studied International Business & Management at the Hanze University of Applied Sciences in Groningen, which provided Cato with a thorough understanding of economic and business studies and international exchange.
+Consequently, she studied International Business and Management at the Hanze University of Applied Sciences in Groningen, which provided Cato with a thorough understanding of economic and business studies and international exchange.
 During her own experience abroad, Cato studied Economics and Business at the Complutense University of Madrid and completed an internship at the International Office of the Monterrey Institute for Technology and Higher Education in México.